rcriii42/DHLLDV/README.md

 ```

 ## Interactive Viewer
-There is an interactive viewer that runs in a bokeh server:
+There is an interactive viewer that runs in a bokeh server, the following command will open a tab in your browser:

 `(env) PS C:\Users\you\PycharmProjects\DHLLDV> bokeh serve --show .\Scripts\bokeh_viewer.py`

-Will open a tab in your browser that allows you to vary model parameters and see the resulting curves.

 ![image](https://user-images.githubusercontent.com/9353408/130458076-f8eabc47-da5d-40bd-bf02-f603c24471ef.png)

+The viewer allows you to adjust certain properties of the system:

+* **Pipe**: Allows input of pipe diameter in mm.
+The up and down arrows adjust the pipe diameter by 25mm each way
+* **Fluid**: Allows selection of fresh or salt water at 20&deg;C (68&deg;F)
+* **Grain Size Distribution** (GSD): Allows adjusting the grain size distribution by adjusting the D85, D50, D15 and fines fraction (defined as passing the #200 sieve, 0.075mm).
+The up and down arrows vary the D50 by 0.1mm each way, adjusting D85, and D15 proportionally, but not adjusting the fines fraction.
+The resulting GSD curve is shown with an added point representing the particle diameter that forms part of the carrier liquid.
+* **Concentrations**: Allows adjusting the concentration of the slurry by adjusting either the Cv or the rhom.
+The up and down arrows adjust the Cv by 0.005 each way.
+* **Stop**: The Stop button stops the server.
+The browser tab will still stay open, but the widgets to adjust the slurry no longer will work.